braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 ### How the list-unsubscribe header works

-When enabled, this feature is applied to the entire app group.
+When enabled, this feature is applied to the entire workspace.
 Braze will add a standard list-unsubscribe "mailto:" header to all eligible outgoing emails.
 This list-unsubscribe header is not customizable.
 Upon receiving a list-unsubscribe request from a user, Braze will ensure this user is unsubscribed.
 If there is no match, Braze will not process this request.

 ![Option to automatically include a list-unsubscribe header for emails sent to subscribed or opted-in users.]({% image_buster /assets/img/email_settings/email_unsubscribe_header.png %}){: style="max-width:70%;" }